paulaRodriguez30/PROTOTYPE-FOR-A-COMMUNICATION-SYSTEM/README.md

-# PROTOTYPE-FOR-A-COMMUNICATION-SYSTEM
-This repository contains the complete development of an SDR-based communication system for reliable transmission of images and text over TV White Spaces (TVWS).
-It includes spectrum characterization, simulations, protocol design, SDR tests, and all code, flowgraphs, images, and documentation.
+Analysis and characterization of the propagation environment and TV White Spaces (TVWS) spectrum prior to SDR system deployment.
+This includes frequency sweeps to identify occupied and vacant channels, measurements with a controlled transmission signal, and assessment of terrain and propagation conditions to select suitable operating frequencies and realistic parameters for subsequent SDR link implementation and testing.